ghc-proposals/ghc-proposals/proposals/0698-qualified-literals.rst

 * `Allow arbitrary identifiers as fields in OverloadedRecordDot <https://github.com/ghc-proposals/ghc-proposals/pull/668>`_ has similar syntax to the proposed qualified string literal, but as ``Foo.bar`` is parsed as a qualified identifier even with OverloadedRecordDot, it makes sense that ``Foo."bar"`` is also parsed as a qualified literal.

+* `Allow native string interpolation syntax <https://github.com/ghc-proposals/ghc-proposals/pull/570>`_ proposes adding string interpolation syntax with ``s"..."``.
+If both proposals are accepted, you could have qualified string interpolations with ``Foo.s"..."``.
+See the other proposal for more details.

 Costs and Drawbacks
 -------------------